-At The Spitz Law Firm, LLC, our employment discrimination lawyers have work very hard to protect and aid employees who have been sexually harassed by their bosses, managers, supervisors, or even customers.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers have work very hard to protect and aid employees who have been sexually harassed by their bosses, managers, supervisors, or even customers.
 All employees are protected under Title VII of the Civil Rights Act of 1964 and R.C. § 4112.02(A) from being discriminated against or retaliated against by their employers on the basis of gender/sex, including protection against sexual harassment.
 Specifically, Title VII of the Civil Rights Act of 1964 prohibits discrimination in hiring, promotion, discharge, pay, fringe benefits, job training, classification, referral, and other aspects of employment, on the basis of race, color, religion, sex or national origin.

 Most of the sexually harassing bosses and managers think that sexual harassment is no big deal.
 But, it is and it can cost the employer a lot of money.
 Let’s look at an example.